MicrosoftDocs/win32/desktop-src/CIMWin32Prov/cim-job.md

 ---
-Description: 'The CIM\_Job class represents a unit of work for a system, such as a print job.
-A job is distinct from a process because a job can be scheduled.'
+Description: The CIM\_Job class represents a unit of work for a system, such as a print job.
+A job is distinct from a process because a job can be scheduled.
 audience: developer
-author: 'REDMOND\\markl'
+author: REDMOND\\markl
-manager: 'REDMOND\\markl'
+manager: REDMOND\\markl
-ms.assetid: 'a689230e-2a62-4f0d-9961-9bbc055d3c6e'
+ms.assetid: a689230e-2a62-4f0d-9961-9bbc055d3c6e
-ms.prod: 'windows-server-dev'
+ms.prod: windows-server-dev
 ms.technology:
 - cimwin32
-- 'windows-management-instrumentation'
+- windows-management-instrumentation
 ms.tgt_platform: multiple
-title: 'CIM\_Job class'
+title: CIM\_Job class
+ms.date: 05/31/2018
+ms.topic: article
+ms.author: windowssdkdev
 ---

 # CIM\_Job class